-Prerequisite: Successful completion of ADMJ 61A, 61B and 61C; or completion of ADMJ 61B and a California Commission on Peace Officer Standards and Training (POST) certified Police Academy
+Prerequisite: Successful completion of ADMJ 61A, 61B and 61C; or completion of ADMJ 61B and a Peace Officer Standards and Training (POST) certified Police Academy; or equivalent firearms training as determined by the Administration of Justice Program Coordinator Hours: 54 (36 lecture, 18 laboratory)

 Knowledge and skills to train others in firearm safety, marksmanship and range program development.
-Includes fundamentals of marksmanship, curriculum development, firearms safety, range management, handgun/ shotgun theory and nomenclature, developing qualification courses and diagnosing shooting problems through practical shooting exercises.
+Includes fundamentals of marksmanship, curriculum development, firearms safety, range management, handgun/shotgun theory and nomenclature, developing qualification courses and diagnosing shooting problems through practical shooting exercises.
 Firearms Instructor certificate issued for those achieving 80% on the written examination and range qualifications. (not transferable)